 On our own, we can go round and round in circles, trying to find the light at the end of the tunnel, or the magic wand that will suddenly make everything feel better.
 What we really need, when this happens, is to talk with someone who can help us to ground ourselves again, help us to think things through, make plans, learn techniques and tools to help us cope, and help us to join things up and make some sense of why we're feeling this way.

-struggling with difficult feelings such as fear, depression, anxiety, stress, grief, anger?
+struggling with difficult feelings such as fear, depression, anxiety, panic, stress, grief, anger?
 Do you feel like you are going around in circles and can't see a light at the end of the tunnel?

 Struggling on our own it can be difficult to see a way forward and hard to believe that anyone else might understand or be able to help.

 Taking that step to ask for help can be a frightening one, but it can also be the beginning of stepping out of that circle and finding a different perspective.

 The fact that you are reading this says something.
 That maybe:

 1. You recognise something is wrong and are looking for a solution.

 2. You don't feel great, but are unsure what the problem is and would like some help to work out what's wrong and move forward.

 3. You feel stuck and would like something to change and are looking for help to make it different

 Maybe you've tried medication, but feel it hasn't help as much as you'd hoped and would like to try something else instead?